Introduction

 I mean, how cool would this look on the school run?!

-At just under 4.0-metres long, the Alpine is a touch longer than the Abarth 500 and Mini Cooper, and it gets five doors while both of those rivals are three-doors, so the Alpine is winning for practicality next to those alternatives – albeit the Cupra Born is also good fun, longer range, and usefully more practical as it’s a substantially bigger car.
+At just under 4.0-metres long, the Alpine is a touch longer than the Abarth 500 and Mini Cooper, and it gets five doors while both of those rivals are three-doors, so the Alpine is winning for practicality next to those alternatives – albeit the Cupra Born is also good fun, longer range, and usefully more practical as it’s a substantially bigger car, and the Abarth 600e is also better for rear passenger space than the Alpine.

-The A290 will do the job of a small family car just fine, provided you don’t need loads of legroom in the back.
-You’ll get a couple of kids back there comfortably, and even shorter adults, but it can feel a bit cramped for legroom thanks to the A290’s dimensions and chunky sports seats.
+Even so, the A290 will do the job of a small family car just fine, provided you don’t need loads of legroom in the back.
+You’ll get a couple of kids back there comfortably, but it can feel a bit cramped for legroom thanks to the A290’s dimensions and chunky sports seats.
 If you want this for a daily family car and reckon you need a good amount of space, you may want to have a look at the Cupra Born instead.

 The interior of the A290 looks very cool, with a three-spoke steering wheel has a flat bottom and a centre-marker so that you can easily see the dead-ahead point leaving no illusions as to the performance intentions.
 There are aluminium buttons inspired by the Alpine Formula One car, as well; the rotary knob on the left sets the brake regen’ level, and the driving modes on the right, and a big red OV (overtaking) button begs to be pushed.